tensorflow/docs/site/en/api_docs/api_docs/python/tf/Variable.md

 )
 ```

-Load new value into this variable
+Load new value into this variable.

 Writes new value to variable's memory.
 Doesn't add ops to the graph.